 A wash sale results from the sale of an investment when a substantially identical investment was purchased within 30 days before or after the sale date.
-The IRS prohibits claiming losses on wash sales.
+The IRS generally prohibits claiming losses on wash sales.

+We don’t provide tax advice.
 For more on wash sales, please see the IRS website or consult your tax advisor.

 Wealthfront prepared this article for informational purposes and not as an offer, recommendation, or solicitation to buy or sell any security.
 Wealthfront and its affiliates may rely on information from various sources we believe to be reliable (including clients and other third parties), but cannot guarantee its accuracy or completeness.
 See our Full Disclosure for more important information.

 Wealthfront and its affiliates do not provide tax advice and investors are encouraged to consult with their personal tax advisor.
 Financial advisory and planning services are only provided to investors who become clients by way of a written agreement.
 All investing involves risk, including the possible loss of money you invest.
 Past performance does not guarantee future performance.